Jump to:

 Step 1.
 Use Shampoo and Conditioner Formulated to Fight Frizz

-The first step to getting rid of your flyaways is in your hair care routine.
+The first step to getting rid of your flyaways is by elevating hair care routine.
 People often make the mistake of trying to fix their flyaways after they style their hair, but they never consider the products they are using.
+The truth is, the shampoo and conditioner you use set the foundation for how your hair is going to look.
+Use the wrong ones, and you could end up battling static and frizz all day.
+The right ones, however, will make you look like you just left the salon.

+What products should you use?
 You should use shampoo and conditioners that are designed for your type of hair.
 If you have regular flyaways, you need to use shampoo for frizzy hair.
+Also, look for shampoos and conditioners with smoothing capabilities that offer intense hydration.

 You should also use a clarifying shampoo once a month to make sure you remove buildup from hair products.
 Finally, use conditioner every time you shampoo your hair, especially on the ends.
 This prevents your hair from drying out and keeps your ends moist and healthy.